Reward Score Matching: Unifying Reward-based Fine-tuning for Flow and Diffusion Models: Experiments

-In first-order methods, the baseline bottleneck is local Tweedie-based guidance, but this is partly obscured in the original evaluation settings, which are mostly aesthetic-heavy.
-Prior first-order methods~\cite{liu2025vggflow,liu2025resnabladb,kang2026sqdf} are evaluated either on purely aesthetic rewards or on HPSv2.1~\cite{wu2023humanpreferencescorev2} with prompt subsets such as \texttt{hpd\_photo\_painting}, where semantic demands are relatively weak.
-When we instead fine-tune on HPSv2.1 using GenEval training prompts, so that both aesthetic quality and semantic fidelity matter, performance drops sharply under original designs.
-In this setting, low-SNR timesteps can no longer be ignored: local Tweedie-based gradients become increasingly biased there, yet meaningful learning still has to occur at those steps.
-We therefore replace these local gradients with terminal-image reward gradients \(\nabla_{\vx_0} r(\vx_0)\), effectively moving to \(j=0\), which yields a practical \emph{reward score distillation} update while reversing the inherited low-SNR downweighting\footnote{Although the exact quantity \(\nabla_{\vx_{t_i}} r(\vx_0)\) would provide an unbiased first-order guidance signal, computing it requires a high-order Jacobian chain through the full denoising trajectory, which is both computationally expensive and potentially destabilizing, as noted in \citet{poole2023dreamfusion}.
-We therefore use the practical surrogate \(\nabla_{\vx_0} r(\vx_0)\); see Appendix~\ref{appendix:experiment-details} for details.}.
-Across both flow-matching and diffusion backbones, this yields substantially faster reward improvement while remaining competitive in the reward--KL tradeoff (Fig.~\ref{fig:first_order_validation})\footnote{We display \emph{transition drift} for first-order flow matching, since KL divergence is undefined for the VGG-Flow baseline~\cite{liu2025vggflow}; see Appendices~\ref{appendix:end-to-end-design-details} and \ref{appendix:extended-ablations}.}.
+Existing first-order baselines~\cite{liu2025vggflow,liu2025resnabladb,kang2026sqdf} rely on Tweedie-based guidance.
+The severe bias at low-SNR timesteps is largely obscured by their original aesthetic-dominant evaluation settings\footnote{Prior first-order methods are evaluated either on purely aesthetic rewards or on HPSv2.1~\cite{wu2023humanpreferencescorev2} with prompt subsets such as \texttt{hpd\_photo\_painting}, where semantic demands are relatively weak.} and aggressive low-SNR downweighting.
+When fine-tuning on HPSv2.1 with GenEval training prompts, where both aesthetic quality and semantic fidelity matter, performance drops sharply under original designs, since meaningful learning must occur at low-SNR timesteps as well.
+We therefore (i) replace these local gradients with terminal-image reward gradients \(\nabla_{\vx_0} r(\vx_0)\), effectively moving to \(j=0\), which yields a practical \emph{reward score distillation} update\footnote{Although the exact quantity \(\nabla_{\vx_{t_i}} r(\vx_0)\) would provide an unbiased first-order guidance signal, computing it requires a high-order Jacobian chain through the full denoising trajectory, which is both computationally expensive and potentially destabilizing, as noted in \citet{poole2023dreamfusion}.
+We therefore use the practical surrogate \(\nabla_{\vx_0} r(\vx_0)\); see Appendix~\ref{appendix:experiment-details} for details.}, while (ii) reversing the inherited low-SNR downweighting.
+Across both flow-matching and diffusion backbones, this yields substantially faster reward improvement while remaining competitive in the reward--KL tradeoff (Fig.~\ref{fig:first_order_validation})\footnote{We display \emph{transition mean drift} for first-order flow matching, since KL divergence is undefined for the VGG-Flow baseline~\cite{liu2025vggflow}; see Appendices~\ref{appendix:end-to-end-design-details} and \ref{appendix:extended-ablations}.}.